Feature overview

 Keep learning after the telescope is packed away.

-AstroGuide stays useful after the session by turning capture folders, stacked results, and frame behavior into feedback you can actually use next time.
+AstroGuide stays useful after the session by turning imported sessions, stacked results, and diagnostic clues into feedback you can actually use next time.

 • Efficiency views that explain where time turned into useful signal